DILLON9999/weavehacks-roommate-finder/SETUP.md

 3. Navigate to your account dashboard
 4. Copy your default public token
 5. Paste it in the `.env.local` file

+## Setting up Supabase

+1. Go to [Supabase](https://supabase.com/) and create a new project
+2. Once your project is created, go to Settings → API
+3. Copy the Project URL and add it as `NEXT_PUBLIC_SUPABASE_URL`
+4. Copy the anon/public key and add it as `NEXT_PUBLIC_SUPABASE_ANON_KEY`

+## Database Setup

+1. In your Supabase dashboard, go to the SQL Editor
+2. Copy the contents of `database/schema.sql` and run it in the SQL Editor
+3. This will create the `profiles` table and set up Row Level Security (RLS)

 ## Running the Application